daviesian/charles/README.md

 On Windows, you'll need to get the right COM port numbers.

-On a Mac, you may need to install [a driver for the Prolific USB-Serial adapter](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41), and the serial ports will then typically appear as /dev/cu.* or /dev/tty* devices.
+On a Mac, you may need to install [a driver for the Prolific USB-Serial adapter](http://www.prolific.com.tw/US/ShowProduct.aspx?p_id=229&pcid=41), and possibly [an FTDI driver](https://www.ftdichip.com/Drivers/VCP.htm) and you may need to reboot once or twice and grant them access in the security bit of system preferences.

+The serial ports will then typically appear as /dev/cu.* or /dev/tty* devices.
 Linux should be much the same.

 The power control box also takes no less than three power supply connections!